 Remember, the preset credit limit should not be the sole deciding factor.
 You should analyze your financial needs, compare the features, rewards, and fees of different cards, and choose the one that best aligns with your lifestyle and repayment capacity.

 Both charge cards and credit cards have their unique advantages.
 Credit cards offer flexibility for bill payments, but partial payments come with high interest charges.
 On the other hand, charge cards typically require full payment every month.
-There is no rule to say which type of card is better for you — the choice between the two depends on your spending behaviour and repayment capacity.
+There is no rule as to which type of card is better — the choice depends on your spending preferences and repayment capacity.